opensafely/documentation/docs/actions-scripts.md

 ### Smaller `moderately_sensitive` output files

-Files containing aggregated patient-data (non patient-level data) derived from queries run against Level 3 data, such as summary tables, summary statistics and the outputs from statistical models can be classed as `moderately_sensitive` in the `project.yaml`, and will be available to view with [Level 4 access](level-4-server.md).
+Files that are labelled `moderately_sensitive` should only ever be aggregated data such as summary tables, images, and the outputs from statistical models.
+These files and will be available to view with [Level 4 access](level-4-server.md).
 These (and the corresponding automatically created log files of each action/script) will be the only output files that users will have access to; users do not have unfettered access to any patient-level data and only see aggregated outputs derived from their analysis code, which satisfies the GDPR principle of confidentiality.
-For a full list of allowed file types check out the allowed file types subsection [on this page ](releasing-files.md).

-No files classed as `moderately_sensitive` will be released from the secure environment without undergoing dual independent checking by trained output-checkers for disclosure issues (see the [Safe Outputs section](releasing-files.md))

-Due to the fact that Level 4 files need to be reviewed, there are various restrictions placed on sizes and formats of files that can be released.

-#### File format restrictions
+#### File type restrictions for `moderately_sensitive` outputs
+There are restrictions on the type of file that are transferred to Level 4.
+This is to reduce the risk of making pseudonymised patient-level data available for researchers to view.

+If a file labelled as `moderately_sensitive` does not meet the below allowed file types, it will be replaced on Level 4 with a `.txt` file with the same filename, which explains why the file was not allowed on Level 4.

+**File format**

-These are restricted so that reviewers can properly examine the outputs on the secure server.
+These are restricted to types of file that are likely to contain summary data, rather than patient-level data, and so reviewers can properly examine the outputs on the secure server.

 | Type | Formats |
 | --- | --- |